trentwiles/CalcBCFinal/README.md

 # AP Calculus BC Final Project

+Tool that compares Integrals to Riemann Sums and the Midpoint Rule.
 This is the final project for my AP Calculus BC class in 2023.
 Enjoy.

 ## Important Notes